 When consumers were told how many of their peers contributed reviews in the past, though it didn’t generate more reviews, it did inspire longer reviews.

 According to Hong, this strategy, called “social norms,” or the prevalence of behavior in a particular population, has been effective in many applications, such as motivating voter turnout, encouraging travelers to reuse hotel towels, and increasing consumption of healthy foods.

 “Social norms influence behavior because seeing what others have done provides information about what is socially ‘normal’ in a given context,” the researchers explained in the paper.

 Simply put, people are influenced by other people.

 A combination of money and peer pressure yielded the best results of all — a higher volume of longer reviews.
 It’s not proven, Hong added, but one can speculate that longer reviews are better, since the length suggests that they offer greater detail.

-While the first paper focused on online reviews provided after an individual buys a product, “Effectiveness of Performance Feedback in Stimulating User-Generated Content,” examined how people respond when they receive feedback about the content they contribute.
+While the first paper focuses on online reviews provided after an individual buys a product, “Effectiveness of Performance Feedback in Stimulating User-Generated Content,” examines how people respond when they receive feedback about the content they contribute.

 This study used a mobile recipe app in which users upload photos and recipes of food they prepare and receive “likes” and comments.

 The researchers crafted weekly push messages to tell users how many people benefited from their contributions, where they ranked among contributors, and how many other users they beat in numbers of “likes.”

 “People are different regarding their social value orientation,” Hong explained.
 “Some only care about themselves, others care about themselves and others, and some care about themselves at the expense of other people.”